EOEPCA/eoepca-killercoda/discovery/00-introduction.md

 Note that the registration shown here is a very simple single product registration.
 For automatic registration of common EO datasets and to perform all data management operations (e.g. keep the datasets in sync), the [EOEPCA Resource Registration Building Block](https://eoepca.readthedocs.io/projects/resource-registration/en/latest/) is provided.

 ---

+### Assumptions

+Before we start, you should note that this tutorial assumes a generic knowledge of EOEPCA pre-requisites (Kubernetes, Object Storage, etc...).
+If you want to know more about them, you can follow the [EOEPCA Pre-requisites](../prerequisites) before continuing with this tutorial.